 Google, Promising Privacy, Asks Voice Assistant Users to Join Audio Review Program

 One strange caveat to all this: although Google is turning the setting to save audio recordings for everyone, it’s not changing the policies for audio that has already been uploaded.
 If you want that deleted, you can go and do it yourself.
-If you don’t bother, however, Google tells me that humans won’t be reviewing any audio that was uploaded during the pause.
+However, if you don’t bother, Google tells me that humans won’t be reviewing any audio that was uploaded during the pause.

 The new system is mostly about educating people on how voice assistant review programs work as a way to reduce the suspicions about voice data privacy that gave Google and its rivals headaches last year.
 The problem has not gone away for all of the voice assistant developers.
 Apple is dealing with a possible renewed investigation by Ireland’s Data Protection Commissioner (DPC) over Siri after the initial whistleblower from last year unmasked himself to tell regulators he didn’t think Apple had followed through on its own privacy commitments.

 As part of a strategy to avoid a similar accusation, Google added several new features in the months that followed to assuage concerns, including voice commands for checking and deleting Google Assistant recordings and hotword sensitivity controls to limit accidental awakenings.
 The email doesn’t represent additional changes in policy for voice data, but the real test will be how many people choose to join the program.
 Google is unlikely to reveal those numbers, but the more people it can convince to sign up, the better the review program will be at upgrading the voice app software.